SeverinAlexB/pknames/README.md

 # fancyd-rust

-An experimental and general Web of Trust (WoT) library.
+An experimental Web of Trust (WoT) library.
 WIP.

 ## Todos